stackotter/swift-cmark-gfm/README.md

 # CMarkGFM

-This package purely provides an easy way to import the cmark-gfm library in Swift.
-It does not wrap the C API with a Swift API.
+This package just provides an easy way to import the cmark-gfm library into Swift.
+It does not wrap the C API with a nice Swift API.
 For that, see [Parsley](https://github.com/loopwerk/Parsley).

 ## Usage